jerryga09/JerryG_BlueStamp_Portfolio/index.md

 <img src="ultrasonicsensor.png" alt="Headstone Image" width="300">

+# Modification Milestone
+### Summary of Modification Milestone
+For my Modification Milestone, I added a crash-prevention mechanism to the front of my car.
+I accomplished this through the use of 3 ultrasonic sensors, each of them angled slightly different which allows for more field of vision.
+Aside from different angling, I also placed the two sensors on the sides a bit lower to make sure no obstacles are missed.
+I programmed the robot to stop if the center sensor detects an object within 11 inches, or if either of the side sensors detects an object within 6 inches.
+To ensure the ultrasonic sensors don't bug out or produce faulty readings, which could interfere with the robot’s movement, I wrote code to take the average of the previous five distance readings.
+I also 3d-printed a frame around the components on top of the robot, helping to keep them organized and out of view.

+### Challenges
+At first, I only planned on adding one ultrasonic sensor on the front of the robot but it wans't able to detect objects that weren't in view (objects a bit to the side) and it often crashed.
+To solve this, I just hot-glued two more ultrasonic sensors to the side.
+However, the sensors would sometimes produce inaccurate values that would cause the robot to stop suddenly when it shouldn't.
+I fixed this by taking the average of the previous 5 distance readings so the faulty values would be averaged out.

 # Final Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/y-v5Rn76oAU?si=zlaKeDR1j38X5b0R" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>